Carrier DIM Policies

 CarrierServiceDIM DivisorUnitRoundingNotes

-Express (All Services)139cubic inchesupSame divisor for all Express services.
-40-lb minimum if AHS-Dimension applies.
+Express (All Services)139cubic inchesnearestFedEx publishes divisor 139 across U.S. Express services.
+A 40-lb minimum billable weight applies when AHS-Dimension is triggered.

-Air (2nd Day, Next Day)139cubic inchesupNo minimum cubic threshold for air services
+Air (2nd Day, Next Day)139cubic inchesnearestNo minimum cubic threshold for air services

-Ground Saver (formerly SurePost)139cubic inchesupDIM applies to qualifying packages over 1 cubic foot
+Ground Saver (formerly SurePost)139cubic inchesnearestDIM applies to qualifying packages over 1 cubic foot

 DIM Weight Calculator